Sussex Undergraduate Research Office

 • have a good academic track record

-The next thing to do is to familiarise yourself with the JRA Terms & Conditions document.
-This will give you a clear idea of how the scheme works and what will be expected of you.
+You should also familiarise yourself with the JRA Terms & Conditions document, which will give you a clear idea of how the scheme works and what will be expected of you.

 Depending on your subject area and research interests, you might decide to either join a pre-existing research project or to propose your own research project.
 Either way, you will need to identify an academic who is willing to act as your supervisor for an eight-week period over the summer.